 - Complete the Graduate School application for admission and pay the application fee.
 Be sure keep a copy of the receipt of payment for yourself.
 There are separate links on that page: one for U.S. Citizens and Permanent Residents to use and one for International Students.

 - The online application will ask you for copies of the official transcript of each college or university you have attended (if you transferred from one institution to another, we need one from each institution).
-You can have your university send electronic transcripts or you can upload unofficial transcripts and after you are accepted, at that time you can send the Graduate School office your official transcripts.
+You can have your university send electronic transcripts or you can upload unofficial transcripts and after you are accepted you can send the Graduate School office your official transcripts.

 - The online application will ask you for the names and contact information of three people who can write letters of recommendation for you.
-It is helpful to ask former professors who can speak to your ability to succeed at the graduate level in a theatre program in terms of high academic standards and theatre abilities.
-You could also ask an employer if your work for them has related to the area in which you will be studying.
+It is helpful to ask former professors who can speak to your ability to succeed at the graduate level in terms of high academic standards.
+If they know what drama therapy is, they could also comment on your potential to be a helping professional.
+If you have been out of school for a while, you can ask an employer if your work for them has related to the area in which you will be studying.
 Do not ask a relative or friend to write you a letter.

 The College Net system will send an email to the letter writers and request that they upload their letter of recommendation on letterhead to the website.